Ferroxius/Vladimir-UI-EE-Patch/README.md

 The tooltip for the skill slots still shows if you hover over them

-Transitioning from inventory to stash directly rather than through the ring menu breaks things a bit

-The weight indicator in Roach's stash inventory is missing

-The meditation menu has some artifacts

 Some items aren't positioned correctly in places like the radial menu